 Intricately designed digital tools and solutions for virtual workspaces go a long way toward solving the challenges faced by employees all over the globe.
 However, the right leadership approach is vital to ensuring that practices are tweaked to adjust to the remote structure in a way that makes work accessible and convenient for all.

-In times of global disruption, HCL’s particular yet wide-ranging expertise can help your organization not just create adaptive, connected and scalable Fluid Workplace of the future, but also help your present workplace adapt to the demands of the ‘New Normal’.
+In times of global disruption, HCLTech’s particular yet wide-ranging expertise can help your organization not just create adaptive, connected and scalable Fluid Workplace of the future, but also help your present workplace adapt to the demands of the ‘New Normal’.